The Squirrel Close

 I waited for what seemed like an eternity, leaned ever so slightly towards my prospect still draped over the steering wheel, and softly said, “Let’s go around and get it one more time, you never know.”

 Still silence.
 Did he hear me?
 I had nothing to lose.
-So, whošs the sick one now?
+So, who’s the sick one now?

 A slight smile etched across his face as he turned to look at me.
 Slowly putting the car in gear, I sensed that not another word was to be spoken regarding the incident.

-Copyright © 1998 by Bottom Line Underwriters, Inc.
+© Copyright 2002 by Scott Bradley and Bottom Line Underwriters, Inc. All rights reserved.